Formulaically Anticipated Quandaries…

 Will I get to meet and talk with the “Famous People”?

-Like everybody sailing aboard JoCo Cruise 2019, our special guests will be pulling up to the same taco bar, walking the same corridors, lounging by the same pools, and generally hanging out on the same ship for a week.
+Like everybody sailing aboard JoCo Cruise, our special guests will be pulling up to the same lunch buffet, walking the same corridors, lounging by the same pools, and generally hanging out on the same ship for a week.
 So it’s very likely you’ll have some sort of interaction with at least some of them.